containers/podman/docs/source/markdown/options/mount.md

 	      · dst, destination, target: mount destination spec.

+	      When source globs are specified without the destination directory, the files and directories are mounted with their complete path within the container.
+When the destination is specified, the files and directories matching the glob on the base file name on the destination directory are mounted.
+The option `type=glob,src=/foo*,destination=/tmp/bar` tells container engines
-	      Paths matching globs, are mounted on the destination directory with the identical name inside the container.
+	      to mount host files matching /foo* to the /tmp/bar/ directory in the container.

        Options specific to volume: